GoGoCom/Humanoid/README.md

 ## Acknowledgments

-I would like to thank to every one, specially Rui Santos of RandomNerdTutorials for their contributions.
+I would like to thank to every one, specially PLEN project team and Rui Santos of RandomNerdTutorials for their contributions.